• Skip to Content

 Type 2 - In-Semester Withdrawal from All Classes:

 Withdrawal Prior to University Deadline.
-During the semester, a student may withdraw totally from the College of Law by obtaining permission from the Associate Dean for Academic Affairs.
+During the semester, a student may withdraw totally from the College of Law by obtaining permission from the Director of the Academic Excellence Center.
 Any student withdrawing from the College of Law during this period receives a grade of “W” in all courses dropped pursuant to this withdrawal.
 Students should consider the impact such withdrawal may have on financial aid and scholarships.
 See website.

 Withdrawal After University Deadline.
 After the last date of withdrawal established by the University Registrar's Office, a student may withdraw totally from the West Virginia University College of Law by obtaining permission from the Academic Standards Committee.
 The Committee shall grant permission upon a showing by the student that continuation in school will create a severe hardship on the student because of some substantial physical, emotional, or family problem.
 If permission is granted, the student receives a grade of “W” in all courses dropped; if permission is denied, then the student remains responsible for his or her performance in all courses and will be graded accordingly.
 The last day to withdraw from all classes is marked on the College of Law Academic Calendar.
 Students should consider the impact such withdrawal may have on financial aid and scholarships.